Increase Bat Speed Training Program

 The Hitting Vault Bat Speed Training Program

 For members of The Hitting Vault, we have an extensive bat speed training program available for all members.
-Let’s take a look at an example workout that Coach Lisle uses with his high school, college and professional hitters that has produced great results.
+Let’s take a look at an example workout that Coach Lisle uses with his high school, college and professional hitters.

 Bat Speed Training Program Example

-There are many ways to implement overload/underload training programs but the example above is one that we’ve seen have the best results.
-A great way to implement this program is 3-4 days a week with 100% reps in the off-season and 2-3 days a week with fewer reps in season.
-It’s a great 6-12 week program in the off-season getting you ready right before the season like Spring Training for your swing.
+There are many ways to implement overload/underload training programs for increased bat speed.
+The example above is one that we’ve seen have the best results.
+A great way to implement this program is 3-4 days a week with 100% reps in the off-season.
+During the season, 2-3 days a week with fewer reps is what we recommend.
+It’s a great 6-12 week program in the off-season getting you ready for the season.

 Ready to Get Started with the Complete Bat Speed Training Program?

 The Bat Speed Training program provides a detailed plan with drills, equipment and frequently asked questions on improving bat speed.
-The Bat Speed Training program is the same drills and resources that Coach Lisle uses with his MLB and college players to increase their bat speed as much as 10 mph!
+The Bat Speed Training program is the same drills and resources that Coach Lisle uses with his players.
+The result?
+Some players increase bat speed as much as 10 mph!